tomtomwombat/hyperloglockless/README.md

 ## Overview

-HyperLogLogs are a space efficient data structures for the "count-distinct problem", approximating the number of distinct elements in a multiset.
+HyperLogLogs are space efficient data structures for the "count-distinct problem", approximating the number of distinct elements in a multiset.
 [Paper](https://algo.inria.fr/flajolet/Publications/FlFuGaMe07.pdf).

 hyperloglockless is a lockless concurrent HyperLogLog.
 It's simpler, faster, and more accurate than other HyperLogLog implementations:
+- 🧵 **Concurrent:** Drop-in replacement for `RwLock<OtherHyperLogLog<V>>`: all methods take `&self`, so you can wrap it in `Arc` and update it concurrently without `&mut`.
 - ⚡ **Fast:** Designed to be fast and simple in both single and multi-threaded scenarios.
 - 🎯 **Accurate:** Empirically verified accuracy for *trillions* of elements; other implementations break down after millions.
 - 🔧 **Flexible:** Configurable with custom hashers, seeds, and more registers for higher precision.
-- 🧵 **Concurrent:** Drop-in replacement for `RwLock<OtherHyperLogLog<V>>`: all methods take `&self`, so you can wrap it in `Arc` and update it concurrently without `&mut`.
 - ✅ **Tested:** Rigorously tested and compared—[see benchmarks](TODO).

 ## Usage